 How to Save Money on Fiberglass Pool Cost

 Budgeting for fiberglass pool costs can be challenging, and the additional fees associated with the project can quickly add up.
 One way to save money is to install the cheapest fiberglass pool, but there are other ways to save without compromising on quality.

 - Get multiple estimates.
 Get at least three quotes from reputable pool installation companies in your area.

 - Be flexible.
 Pool installation companies are the busiest during the warmer months.
 If you’re flexible and schedule an installation during the colder months, the company may offer a discount during its off-season.

 - Opt for a smaller pool.
 To shave some money off the project costs, choose a smaller pool.

 - Do your own maintenance.
-Clean the filters and drains, check the pH levels, and vacuum the pool yourself instead of hiring someone else to do those jobs for you.
+Clean the filters and drains, check the pH levels, and vacuum the pool yourself instead of hiring one of the best pool cleaning companies to do those jobs for you.

 - Postpone the add-ons.
 Buying a diving board, slide, multicolored lighting, and water features can significantly increase the up-front costs of the project.

 - Go simple.
 Choosing a simple deck material, such as concrete, can save on installation costs.

 Questions to Ask About Fiberglass Pool Installation